Featured comment:

 Quinoa Chocolate Cake ~ naturally gluten free and one of the moistest, fluffiest, most delicious chocolate desserts I’ve ever had ~ and it’s all due to an unlikely ingredient.
 This super food cake also happens to be super easy, just whip it up in the blender and enjoy!

 This chocolate cake challenges a lot of what we think we know about cake.
 There’s no flour whatsoever in this recipe, but it does include an unusual ingredient…quinoa!
 By now I’m sure you’ve had quinoa in a salad or a side dish, but I’m guessing you’ve never considered it as a dessert ingredient.
-Here it takes the place of flour and gives this cake a moist, fluffy texture ~ it was a huge hit with my family of taste testers, and not one of them suspected there was anything unusual in this luscious chocolate cake, until I let them in on the secret ~ who knew?
+Here it takes the place of flour and gives this cake a moist, fluffy texture.
+Quinoa chocolate cake was a huge hit with my family of taste testers, and not one of them suspected there was anything unusual in this luscious dessert.

 Quinoa is referred to as an ‘ancient grain’, but it’s really a seed, so, quinoa is naturally gluten free.
 Like all seeds, it’s a nutritional powerhouse ~ high in fiber and protein, in fact it’s one of the few plant foods on earth that contains all 9 amino acids.
 It’s a true super food.